numtide/nar-serve/README.md

 # nar-serve - serve NAR file content

+Push your build artifacts to one place.

 All the files in https://cache.nixos.org are packed in NAR files which makes them not directly accessible.
-This service allows to dowload, decompress, unpack and serve any file in the cache on the fly.
+This service allows to download, decompress, unpack and serve any file in the cache on the fly.

-This avoids having to publish the build artifacts to two places.

 ## Use cases